anup0017/Commands/gitCommands.md

 | `git log` | View changes |
 | `git log --summary` | View changes (detailed) |
 | `git diff [source branch] [target branch}` | Preview changes before merging |

+### Uncommiting changes without losing changes
+==>If you have a commmited a change which you want to uncommit but you want to keep those changes then follow the following steps.
+1.Create a new backup branch which will contain all the latest changes and switch to it.
+2.Delete the local branch on which you want to uncommit the changes.
+3.create a new branch with the same name and checkout the ssh(commit) till the point from where you want to keep changes from current HEAD using `git checkout -b [new branch name] ssh`.
+4.Push this branch forcefully.